Census Dots

 Native American/Other

-Of the 1,293 places in New York, Salt Point is the 1232nd most populous.
+Salt Point is ranked the 1148th most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Salt Point was ranked the 1232nd most populous place in the 2020 Census.

 Salt Point's White Population